KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws1-dom/2elementvalue.md

    {% endhint %}

 1. Inside the `submitOrder` function, add an alert on `name` to verify we wired it up correctly and save your work.

-1. In Chrome, try testing this out to see the alert pop up with the value you enter in the name field.
    {% hint style='working' %}
 <details>
 <summary>